root-foundation/root/README.md

 ####  II) RootNet

-RootNet democratizes opportunity by creating a market for *potential* to create value.
+RootNet democratizes opportunity by creating a market for *potential*.

 This enables people to raise venture capital (VC), rather than debt, to finance education, housing, and more broadly life, well before they are ready to create value.